tcpdump(1) — Linux manual page

 -y.

--dd Dump packet-matching code as a C program fragment.
+-dd Dump packet-matching code as a C array of struct bpf_insn

 -ddd Dump packet-matching code as decimal numbers (preceded